 Evergreen Content Defined

 The term “evergreen content” might sound familiar.
-This is because the phrase originates from the evergreen tree, which retains its leaves all year long.
+This because the phrase originates from the evergreen tree, which retains its leaves all year long.
 Similarly, evergreen content is designed to stay relevant regardless of current trends.

 Of course, all blog posts and articles published online never truly disappear.
 But evergreen content is designed to grow traffic over a long period of time.
 Evergreen content published today will ideally still be viewed months or even years from now.